What is an NFTicket?

 The tech is in place

-The NFTicket is basically the next logical step and a central use case to the non-fungible token itself, acting as type of NFT that represents a ticket, admission or confirmation for a specific occurrence.
-While this may well be a concert, sports game, or theater performance, it can just as easily be used when accessing an easy-toll highway, gambling in Vegas, registering a deed, playing the lottery, or signing off on a shipment of medical supplies.
+So, the NFTicket is basically the next logical step to and central use case of the non-fungible token itself, acting as a type of NFT that represents a ticket, admission, or confirmation for a specific occurrence.
+While this may well be a concert, sports game, or theater performance, the same concept can just as easily be applied to access an easy-toll highway, gamble in Vegas, register a deed, play the lottery, or sign off on a shipment of medical supplies.

 Similar to the way in which the underlying tech of cryptocurrency — the blockchain — has given rise to a myriad of use cases, spinoffs and spillover industries, the NFTicket may well come to underpin a sprawling and diverse range of use cases and niches.

 The market price of popular NFT has seen a decline in 2022 and 2023, alongside the crypto market, but the tech is here to stay.
 The global NFT market size is expected to put on at least another 50% in 2023 (growing from the US$21.5 seen in 2022 to $32.9 billion by year’s end) and not expected to slow down thereafter (MarketResearch.com has the most thorough forecasts for this five-year period, while useful shorter-term charting can be availed of here).

 This indicates that the use of NFTs are still growing at an unprecedented pace, and the space will remain a lucrative new realm of engagement for sellers, advertisers, producers, and consumers, at least in the mid-term.